First Italian War of Independence: Austrian advance to Verona (9–25 May 1848)

 After the Battle of Cornuda, the situation in Veneto was very grave for the Italians.
 However, Josef Radetzky insisted that Nugent immediately bring his forces to Verona in order to join up with his army.
 But on 17 May, the aggravation of an old wound forced Nugent to hand command of his forces over to General Georg Thurn Valsassina.
 On 18 May, with no more than 4,000 men in the field, Durando returned to Treviso with a few units to defend it from the Austrians.
 Thurn took advantage of the withdrawal of Durando's troops from Piazzola in order to cross the river Brenta and attack Vicenza, which repelled the attack.
 There were 5,000 men defending the city, mostly Papal forces.
 They were reinforced by forces from various parts of Veneto, forces from Durando and the battalion of General Giacomo Antonini, a member of Young Italy who had recruited a diverse group of volunteers in France.

-On 22 May, Radetzky changed his mind about the urgency of linking up the forces in light of the changed situation after the Battle of Santa Lucia and ordered Thurn to attack Vicenza, which now contained 11,000 men in addition to the National Guard and the citizens.
+On 22 May, Radetzky changed his mind about the urgency of linking up the forces in light of the changed situation after the Battle of Santa Lucia and ordered Thurn to attack Vicenza again, which now contained 11,000 men in addition to the National Guard and the citizens.
 The battle took place between the night of 23 May and the morning of 24 May.
 The Austrians attacked the city from the west but were blocked by flooding caused by the defenders who resisted and counter-attacked tenaciously.
 An Austrian force sent via the Berici Hills and no better luck.
 At 9 am Thurn ordered a retreat to Verona.
 Thurn's forces finally met up with Radetzky's on 25 May 1848.